4 Port PoE Switch: Ultimate Guide for Small Networks

 For most modern applications, a Gigabit 4 port PoE switch is highly recommended.
 Gigabit Ethernet (1000 Mbps) provides ample bandwidth for high-definition video, fast data transfers, and responsive network performance.
 Fast Ethernet (100 Mbps) might be sufficient for very basic, low-bandwidth devices, but the cost difference is often minimal, making Gigabit a better long-term investment.

-Additionally, consider the uplink ports.
+Consider the uplink ports.
 Most 4 port PoE switches will have one or two dedicated uplink ports used to connect the switch to your main router or network backbone.
 These are often Gigabit ports, even on Fast Ethernet switches, to ensure high-speed connectivity to the broader network.
 Some advanced models might even feature Small Form-Factor Pluggable (SFP) slots, allowing for fiber optic connections for longer distances or higher bandwidth needs.

 Managed vs. Unmanaged: What Level of Control Do You Need?